MustSeeMelons/rust-speaker/readme.md

 ## TODO

- - Tweak sonar
- - App state derived from sonar inputs
+ - App state derived from sonar inputs (close enough?)
- - Play audio!
+ - Play audio! (its blocking the thread..)
  - Web Interface for configuring?
  - A nice enclosure for it all
  - Off switch?